How to Create a Loyalty App Like Starbucks Rewards

 Timeline: Launch in hours

 The mathematical reality is that custom development makes sense only for very large businesses where the loyalty program is central to their competitive strategy.
+For businesses watching every pound, there are proven strategies for building a loyalty program on a limited budget that still deliver measurable retention improvements.
 For 99% of small and medium businesses, a platform-based approach delivers the same customer-facing features at a tiny fraction of the cost.

 What Kinds of Businesses Benefit from This Approach?